Last update: 7/22/2021 @ 12:31 p.m.

 The University of Washington's coronavirus webpage is also updated frequently as new information is available.

 UW Medicine has developed a guide to the COVID-19 vaccine and answers to common questions.
-At this time the vaccine is being given to those at the highest risk: healthcare workers and people living in long-term care facilities.
-We do not yet know how or when the vaccine will be distributed to others.
+At this time the vaccine is available to anyone 12 years of age or older at no cost.
+Appointments available at UW Medicine and many other providers.